 On 31st January 1924, the British Empire Leprosy Relief Association (BELRA) was launched at Mansion House in the City of London.
 We operated under this name for 40 years, before renaming ourselves the British Leprosy Relief Association (LEPRA) in 1964.
 We’ve been known simply as Lepra since 2008.

-We work in India, Bangladesh, Mozambique and Zimbabwe and offer support, training and health system strengthening.
+We work in India, Bangladesh and Zimbabwe and offer support, training and health system strengthening.

 We are proud of our achievements and continue to foster strong relationships with local and national governments in our project countries.

 We are an evidence-led organisation and work to deliver real change to people’s lives and to give them a voice.

 Our teams on the ground have pioneered many successful programmes and capacity building systems that have been adopted by others, including government and international organisations.